dfe-analytical-services/dfeR/README.md

 Functionality for dfeR is expected to focus around the following:

-1. DfE specific formatting
+1. DfE specific formatting and helper functions
-2. Working with Microsoft SQL Databases
+2. Working with DfE databases
 3. Templates for analytical projects
-4. Publication R Markdown Templates
-5. API wrappers for use internally
+4. API wrappers commonly needed in DfE analysis (where they don’t have their own separate package)
-6. Geography lookup files and helper functions
+5. Geography lookup files and helper functions

 Documentation for what has been included in the package so far is on our [pkgdown site](http://dfe-analytical-services.github.io/dfeR/).

-We are also developing the [dfeshiny](https://github.com/dfe-analytical-services/dfeshiny) package, and expect any functions specific to public facing R Shiny dashboards will live there.
+We are also developing the [dfeshiny](https://github.com/dfe-analytical-services/dfeshiny) package, and expect any functions specific to R Shiny applications will live there.

 ------------------------------------------------------------------------